hyblocker/opengl-engine/README.md

 - Resource caching.

+- Multiple lights rendering.

+- An infinite far plane perspective camera.

+- Normalised inverse-Z depth buffer for improved depth precision.

+- Box2D physics.

+- Particles.

+- Simple UI rendering.

+- OpenGL debug utilities.
+Draw calls and resource allocation are annotated so that debug names appear in graphics debuggers such as NVIDIA NSight and RenderDoc.

 - Layer system capable of blocking inputs.

+- Dear ImGUI debug layer.
+Used to build a runtime representation of the scene and entities / components to inspect their values for correctness.

 - Input system.

-- OpenGL debug utilities.
-Draw calls and resource allocation are annotated so that debug names appear in graphics debuggers such as NVIDIA NSight and RenderDoc.

-- Multiple lights.

 A number of techniques are primitive and could be better implemented, but weren't due to time constraints.